-Halloumi Cheese Ball, in Greek it is call Halloumi Keftedes is from at the famous Louis Ledra Beach Hotel in Paphos, Cyprus.
+Halloumi Cheese Ball, in Greek it is call Halloumi Keftedes recipe from the famous Louis Ledra Beach Hotel in Paphos, Cyprus.
 The credit for this recipe goes to Chef Andreas Michael from the hotel.
-Can’t live without my Halloumi cheese so I decided to share the recipe with you because it is so delicious.
+You can find Halloumi cheese in the supermarket like Sprout, Wholefoods, AJ’s, and MiddleEaster Grocery store, specialty store or online.

 2.1 oz Halloumi Cheese, grated